Black Agenda Report

 In 2002 he began writing articles for Black Commentator, the predecessor of this publication, and broke the first accurate analyses of the phenomena around the election of Denise Majette over Cynthia McKinney in Georgia that year.

+In 2006, with Glen Ford and Margaret Kimberley, Dixon co-founded Black Agenda Report.
 As managing editor at BAR Dixon is chiefly responsible for maintaning this web site.
-He currently resides in metro Atlanta.
+He currently resides in Marietta GA, and is a member of the state committee of the Georgia Green Party.

 Senior Columnist & Editor Margaret Kimberley